This guide contains great resources about the Zettelkasten Method.

 Getting Started Resources

-Written by one of the best blog on Zettelkasten, this piece is a comprehensive guide to understanding this holistic method on how to deal with knowledge in your life.
+Written by one of the best blogs on Zettelkasten, this piece is a comprehensive guide to understanding this holistic method on how to deal with knowledge in your life.
 Whether you’re feeling overwhelmed by the prospect of academic article submission or try to offer the best of your expertise, this is your best, free go-to guide.

 Zettelkasten Note Examples